Communication

 Frequently asked questions

-What are the 5 key active listening skills?
+What are the 5 active listening skills?

 The five most cited are paying full attention, showing you are listening through body language, providing feedback by paraphrasing, deferring judgment, and responding appropriately.
 Together they prove you understood the speaker.